 Eating protein will help build and maintain muscle.
 You should consume at least 1 gram of protein per pound of body weight per day (This means 180 grams of protein per day for a 180-pound person).
 Healthy sources of protein include lean meats such as fish, chicken breasts, turkey, eggs, and beans.
 Lean ground beef can also work as well as a lean cut of steak.

 4. High fiber

-We all know about the intake of fiber to keep you regular, unfortunately most of us don’t get near enough fiber in there diets.
-Fiber is even more important in a high protein diet and lets be honest, pretty much all high fiber foods are good for you so be sure to dig in.
-Examples of high fiber foods: broccoli, whole grains, apples, beans, peas and oatmeal.
+We all know about the intake of fiber to keep you regular, unfortunately, most of us don’t get near enough fiber in their diets.
+Fiber is even more important in a high protein diet and let’s be honest, pretty much all high fiber foods are good for you so be sure to dig in.
+Examples of high fiber foods: broccoli, whole grains, apples, beans, peas, and oatmeal.

 5. Protein Shakes

 Protein shakes are not only a good way to get the protein you need and BCAA’s but they are also a good meal replacement.
 Get a nice vanilla protein powder and add some fruit like bananas, strawberries and raspberries and it will fill you up with vitamins, fiber and protein.

 Simple Carbohydrates – Simple carbohydrates are carbohydrates that are easily digested by the body and will end up stored as fat if they are not used immediately.
 All simple carbs should be avoided unless you are enjoying a cheat meal.
 Examples of simple carbs would be white bread, white rice, candy, cookies, regular soda pop, most baked goods, most cereals, and basically anything that contains sugar.